CIBC-Internal/python/Doc/library/csv.rst

    :class:`Dialect` class or one of the strings returned by the :func:`list_dialects` function.
 The other optional *fmtparams* keyword arguments can be given to override individual formatting parameters in the current dialect.
-For full details about the dialect and formatting parameters, see section :ref:`csv-fmt-params`.
+For full details about dialects and formatting parameters, see the :ref:`csv-fmt-params` section.
 To make it as easy as possible to interface with modules which implement the DB API, the value :const:`None` is written as the empty string.
 While this isn't a reversible transformation, it makes it easier to dump SQL NULL data values to